nbarkhina/numero/README.md

 - If you have trouble installing one game or another
   - Try moving things around between Memory and Archive
   - Sometimes different launchers require things not be in Archive
-  - You can also watch this awesome video by LGR where he talks about the phenomenon
+  - You can watch this awesome video by LGR where he talks about the phenomenon
     - https://www.youtube.com/watch?v=nduMTX86Zl0

 # References